williamsantosa/hugoblox-use/content/authors/admin/_index.md

 Hi! 👋 My name is Will.
 I decided to pursue building software as I enjoy solving problems and continuously learning.
 That, coupled with my lifelong vision of inspiring and making people happy through my work, has led me to mastering my craft.
-Some topics I'm interested in are distributed systems, artificial intelligence, databases, and video games.
+Some topics I'm interested in are software engineering, distributed systems, artificial intelligence, computer networking, and games.
 I'm currently a graduate student studying computer science at UCLA.
 {style="text-align: center;"}